 There’s also some excellent day and overnight tours that you can join.
 For North Stradbroke Island, I recommend jumping on a tour with Timmy from Shakas Adventure Tours.
 He runs both day trips and overnight adventures to Straddie, mostly on the weekends.
 You’ll see loads of wildlife, including koalas, kangaroos, goannas, turtles, dolphins, manta rays, whales (during migration season from June to October) and more.
 You’ll also visit all the best parts of Straddie, including the epic North Gorge, Myora Springs and Brown Lake.

 For Moreton Island, I recommend going with Australian Sunset Safaris.
-Again, they have both one day and two-day trips, departing from either Brisbane (early morning start) or Gold Coast (ridiculously early morning start).
+Their tours depart from either Brisbane (early morning start) or Gold Coast (ridiculously early morning start).
 Their “Get Wrecked” day trip is, as the name suggests, full of action.
 You’ll go snorkelling at the famous Tangalooma Shipwrecks, have a spot of kayaking in “transparent kayaks” and visit “The Desert” for some sand-boarding fun.
 You’ll also see plenty of wildlife on this trip, with snorkelers and kayakers often seeing turtles, dolphins, coral and thousands of beautiful reef fish.

 7. Get active at the Kangaroo Point cliffs